Natural Solutions for Tendonitis and Inflammation

-Earlier this year I started to notice some increased stiffness in my wrists, hands, and fingers.
+A couple of years ago I started to notice some increased stiffness in my wrists, hands, and fingers.
 I have had the occasional symptoms of minor arthritis, but I’ve found that exercise and anti-inflammatory supplements have usually been successful in managing them.
 Even with my healthy diet and lifestyle, I woke one morning and found my left thumb was making a clicking noise when I bent it.
 As the day progressed, the problem seemed to go away, but gradually the symptoms worsened.
 After some time, it got to the point that I couldn't bend my thumb without discomfort, and when I did it resulted in a very painful snap.
-I increased my normal dosage of supplements (curcumin and boswellia two of the most powerful anti-inflammatory herbs) and doubled my daily fish oil supplements, but I didn’t see much improvement.
+I increased my normal dosage of supplements (curcumin and boswellia, two of the most powerful anti-inflammatory herbs) and doubled my daily fish oil supplements, but I didn’t see much improvement.

 I did some initial research and started doing some exercises, but nothing was making a difference.
 I visited a local sports clinic and met with a physician experienced in this area who X-rayed my hand.
 The X-rays showed minor arthritis, and that I had developed trigger thumb - a type of tendonitis that afflicts the tendon that controls the thumb.
 The doctor recommended six weeks of physiotherapy, and if that wasn’t successful, the remaining options would be a cortisone shot (which can often correct the problem, but only temporarily) or even surgery.

 I made an appointment with the recommended physiotherapist who used a variety of treatments including laser, TENS and putting my hand in a hot wax bath.
 I was also provided with a series of daily exercises to perform.
 After three visits, I knew that this particular approach was not helping, as the symptoms were continuing to worsen.